-The permittee shall give advance notice to the Permit Issuing Authority by calling (312) 886-6106, of any planned change in the permitted facility or activity which may result in noncompliance with permit requirements.
+The permittee shall give advance notice to the Permit Issuing Authority of any planned change in the permitted facility or activity which may result in noncompliance with permit requirements.
 Any maintenance of facilities, which might necessitate unavoidable interruption of operation and degradation of effluent quality, shall be scheduled during noncritical water quality periods and carried out in a manner approved by the Permit Issuing Authority.